PranitaTapase/GuessTheNumberGame/README.md

 If user do not enter any number, No number warning will be given to user.

 Once the user wins the current score is set to high score.
-When the user starts game again, they can compete to incerease their high scores from the last time.
+When the user starts game again, they can compete to increase their high scores from the last time.

 Happy Playing!!